defenseunicorns/uds-bundle-software-factory-nutanix/README.md

     uds pull oci://ghcr.io/defenseunicorns/uds-bundle/software-factory-nutanix-rke2:0.5.0 --architecture amd64`
     ```
 <!--x-release-please-end-->
-  - You can also reference it by it's "docker name" (OCI image URL) at deploy time with the same command above, `pull` switched to `deploy` and UDS will pull it and deploy it.
-This is less relevant to air-gapped installs unless you're pushing the bundle to a high-side docker registry before install (which isn't a bad idea).
+  - You can also reference it by it's "docker name" (OCI image URL) at deploy time with the a similar command to the one above.
 <!--x-release-please-start-version-->
     ```bash
     uds deploy oci://ghcr.io/defenseunicorns/uds-bundle/software-factory-nutanix-rke2:0.5.0 --architecture amd64`